 No one WARNED me, before I had children.
 No one told me how HARD it truly was.
-There was only a sprinkling of comedies about the woes of parenthood and a male friend once said “No, you don’t.” when I stared longingly at his young son and said I wanted one.
+There was only a sprinkling of comedies about the woes of parenthood and a male friend once said “No, you don’t” when I stared longingly at his young son and said that I wanted one.
 I had no idea what he meant.
 At a buffet, a week or so before I had my oldest son, my mom said something to the effect that “you’re in for it now” but smiled as though she was joking.
 She wasn’t.

-I wake up late (8:30am) on a Summer weekday, exhausted and sore from the previous day and immediately go to the kitchen (after posting pics from the day before to Instagram to feel somewhat connected during a pandemic) and start making (a quite lovely) breakfast.
+I wake up late (8:30am) on a Summer weekday, exhausted and sore from the previous day and immediately go to the kitchen (after posting pics from the day before to Instagram to feel somewhat connected during the pandemic) and start making (a quite lovely) breakfast.
 The children come in and happily agree to start squeezing, ever so messily, fresh orange juice out of the dozen or so cuties that will otherwise go bad soon.
 (I’ll will be left to clean up this stickiness at 10pm.)

-Over breakfast (one kid loves it, the other complains and asks if there is anything else) I break the news that I have an exercise class at the Y and they will have to go to the day care there.
+Over breakfast (one kid loves it, the other complains and asks if there is anything else) I break the news that I have an exercise class at the Y and that they will have to go to the day care there.
 The deafening wails and moans are headache inducing, so early.

 Pool time, I get to “relax” aka answer text messages for 5 minutes.
 It’s HOT, one child wants me to swim, and the water is ice water COLD.
 Once I finally acclimate to the water, Child A asks me to go get his goggles, he’s too embarrassed to get out of the pool and go get them himself.
-I roll my eyes a LOT but I go get them!
+I roll my eyes a LOT, but I go get them!

 As I get back into the pool, the whistle blows, it’s adult only swim.
 I’m not getting out now, and I start to side stroke, I keep going, almost the length of the Olympic sized pool.
-I swim under the divider to the lap lane and begin to backstroke, staring up at the clouds as only one other adult in the whole pool also swims somewhere.
-The clouds look like bellows of angels like ancient paintings used to show.
+I swim under the divider to the lap lane and begin to backstroke, staring up at the clouds as only one other adult in the whole pool also swims, somewhere.
+The clouds look like bellows of angels the way ancient paintings used to portray.
 I swim two long, relaxing laps with my already sore body, always on the verge of a Charlie horse.
 The whistle blows right after I exited the pool and children scream and jump in.
 I tell the children we have 10 minutes.
 20 minutes later, we flip flop to the car.

 Home, I quickly shower, yelling out to the children to put on dry clothes.
 I hear loud arguing and someone is crying.
-I think about how long it’d been since I shaved my legs as I dry off, no clue.
+I think about how long it’d been since I shaved my legs as I dry off.
+No clue.

 I slave over this delicious food, that my children only have ONE bite of and complain about veggies on the pizza (hehe.)
 We watch a show about food and travel and now I want cake.